Speak with one of our Experts

 • Use your plan: Once approved, you can start to use your plan to help you to move towards achieving your goals.

-NDIS participants with Autism use just 72% of their plan.
+NDIS participants with autism use just 72% of their plan.

 Plan Management can help NDIS participants with Autism utilise all their funds and gain independence.
 If you are interested in NDIS Plan Management, contact us today.

-NDIS Supports for Autism
+NDIS supports for autism

 There is no one-size-fits-all answer to this question, as the needs of people with Autism will vary depending on their individual symptoms and abilities.
 However, some common services that people with Autism may need include special education services, speech and language therapy, occupational therapy, social skills therapy, and medication if needed.
 The vast amount of NDIS support services used for those with Autism are around managing daily activities as well as helping to engage in social and community activities including helping to form relationships.

-Common supports funded by the NDIS for Autism Spectrum Disorder
+Common supports funded by the NDIS for autism spectrum disorder

 • Speech therapy